IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 Recall from the intro that the Smart Contract defines the different state of an object or asset.
 Additionally, it governs the processes or transactions that can occur that moves the object between different states.
 Developers use smart contracts to define the key business processes and data that can be shared across organizations within a blockchain network.

-The next task is to edit the provided smart contract and code up the X transactions.
+The next task is to edit the provided smart contract and code up the transactions.
 A copy of this pattern's smart contract is contained in `\contract\lib\auction.js`.
 Take a look at it in more detail.

 You will see that at the top of it, the requirement for the fabric contract API package and we are extending the contract class:

                      `class Auction extends Contract {`

-The first function that is called when the smart contract is instantiated is called `Instantiate`.
+The first function that is called when the smart contract is instantiated is called `instantiate`.
 Sometimes you will see developers call it `init`.

 The next function `CreateAssetsandMembers` which will actually write data to the fabric network.